VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 # Tutorial

-Here we will learn enough about Neovim to configure lsp-zero version 3 (which right now is in the development phase).
+Here we will learn enough about Neovim to configure lsp-zero.
 We will create a configuration file called `init.lua`, install a plugin manager, a colorscheme and finally setup lsp-zero.

 ## Requirements

 * Basic knowledge about Neovim: what is `normal mode`, `insert mode`, `command mode` and how to navigate between them.
-* Neovim v0.8 or greater
+* Neovim v0.7 or greater
 * git

 ## The Entry Point